 - Your HSA withdrawals were only used to pay for qualified medical expenses.

-- Your medical expenses weren't paid for or reimbursed from another source.
+- Your medical expenses weren't paid for or reimbursed reimbursed from your health insurance plan or benefit other than your HSA

-- You didn't take an itemized deduction for these medical expenses in any year.
+- You didn't take an itemized deduction for these medical expenses in any other year.
 (That's double-dipping!)

 Saving receipts and keeping detailed records is always a must.
 If you take a distribution, your HSA provider will send you Form 1099-SA.
 Be prepared to report everything with Form 8889.
 If anything doesn't match, resolve it before filing your taxes.